Chalarangelo/30-seconds-of-code/glossary/README.md

 In CSS, a pseudo-element is used to style specific parts of an element and can be used as a selector in combination with an id, element or class selector.

+### PWA

+Progressive Web App (known as PWA) is a term used to describe web applications that load like regular websites but can offer the user functionality such as working offline, push notifications, and device hardware access that were traditionally available only to native mobile applications.

 ### React

 React is a frontend framework, that allows developers to create dynamic, component-based user interfaces.